 The obligation applies to all ships.
 Ships of 400 gross tons and above, or, ships less than 400 gross tons but greater than 24 metres in length engaged in international voyages will require survey and certification or appropriate documentation.

 The key provisions of the obligation are that:

-- All ships shall not apply or re-apply organotins compounds which act as biocides in anti-fouling systems (i.e. TBT-based paints); and
+- all ships shall not apply or re-apply organotin-based compounds which act as biocides in anti-fouling systems (i.e. TBT-based paints)

 Please consult the Contact Officer for more information and to ascertain the level of compliance (if any) that may be required.